navidrome/website/content/en/docs/installation/linux.md

 Using `dpkg`:

-Install the package and then resolve the dependancies:
+Install the package and then resolve the dependencies:

 ```bash
 sudo dpkg -i ./navidrome_0.XX.X_amd64.deb